-- 1. (a) the essential questions about culture that we will ask; (b) analytical skills needed to address those questions; and (c) the terms used to analyze culture in this course. - 2. the structure of team-based learning activities in the course. - 3. the geographic features of Asia & some shamanic & Buddhist practices of (i) Mongolia & (ii) Korea.
+- 1. the essential questions about culture that we will ask this semester; the analytical skills needed to address those questions; and the terms used to analyze culture in this course. - 2. the structure of team-based learning activities in the course. - 3. the geographic features of Asia & some shamanic & Buddhist practices of (A) Mongolia & (B) Korea.